Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 yarn services:start
 ```

 👆 The command is a proxy for the process which is part of [Marketplace Service](https://github.com/Psychedelic/nft-marketplace).
 As such, you can use the [Marketplace Service](https://github.com/Psychedelic/nft-marketplace) on your own (e.g. `git clone` it separately or `cd nft-marketplace`), if that's your preference.
-Otherwise, use the command `Services start` to initialise the proxied services from the current [NFT Marketplace frontend](https://github.com/Psychedelic/nft-marketplace-fe).
+Otherwise, use the command `Services start` to initialize the proxied services from the current [NFT Marketplace frontend](https://github.com/Psychedelic/nft-marketplace-fe).

 In the cases where you want to reset the `local replica`